USS LST-494: Southern France Campaign

 The 494 was then ordered to travel through the Straits of Gibraltar for service in the Mediterranean and North Africa.
 On 12 August 1944, the 494 departed Naples, Italy and joined an allied fleet for the invasion of Southern France.
 The 494 landed troops from the U.S. Army's 45th Infantry Division ("Thunderbird") on French soil on 15 August 1944.
-Several large German shells hit close to the 494 during the invasion, but fortunately missed their mark.
+Several large German shells hit close to the 494 during the invasion, but missed their mark.
 During the Southern France campaign, LST 494 carried a total of 3,318 soldiers along with 717 tanks, trucks and other vehicles.
 Allied soldiers carried were American, Free French and French Moroccan Goums "Gourmiers" and "Senegalese fighters".
 Lt.
 Commander Irving Chester Noyes was a decorated naval officer who saw combat in both the Pacific and European Theaters of War.
 All of his crew lived to fight another day.
 Under his command not a single man was lost during the Normandy and Southern France campaigns.